LLM in the Shell: Generative Honeypots: Methodology and Implementation

 \subsection{Session Management}

-A \texttt{shelLM} session consists of the complete set of interactions between a user and the LLM.
-The session operation is close to the approach used for building chatbots on top of an LLM, as shown in Figure~\ref{fig:shellm-session}.
+A session in \texttt{shelLM} contains all the inputs and outputs between a user and \texttt{shelLM} but also involves a prompt engineering technique.
+The operation is similar to the approach used for building chat-bots on top of an LLM, as shown in Figure~\ref{fig:shellm-session}.

 The session begins with the user interacting with the LLM.
 This is the initialization point where the \textit{personality prompt} is first introduced.
-Then, a prompt construction process is repeated for each new user input until the session ends.
-The prompt construction process consists of the following steps:
+Then, a prompt engineering process is repeated for each new input until the session ends.
+The prompt construction process consists of:

 \begin{enumerate}

 \item \textbf{User Input:} The user inputs a command.